harness/developer-hub/docs/platform/organizations-and-projects/create-an-organization.md

 #### Can I move resources between projects?

-No, currently a limitation, we do not support moving resources between projects, nor organizations.
+Harness does not support moving resources between projects or organizations at the moment.

 **Q: How can I decommission a Project and still retain its history?**